 What is the Book of Quantum?

 Created by the Board of Injuries, the Book of Quantum offers an outline of how much an individual may be rewarded in a claim.
 The book offers figures on settlements from various cases over the years, all of which are based on real compensation.
 It also assesses specific injuries in terms of severity and recovery time.
-The Book of Quantum acts like a guide for injuries and possible settlements for medical bills, loss of earnings, out of pocket expenses, travel costs, and more.
+The Book of Quantum acts as a guide for injuries and possible settlements for medical bills, loss of earnings, out-of-pocket expenses, travel costs, and more.